 - Customers should not touch their face while climbing or without first washing or sanitizing their hands.

 - Customers should practice proper respiratory etiquette and not cough or sneeze without appropriately covering their nose and mouth.

 - If a customer is sick, experiencing symptoms of COVID-19, or has recently been in contact with a high-risk individual they should not go to the gym.

 - Customers should limit the number of partners that they climb with to either household members or a select few partners.

-- Face masks may be used in a gym by anyone who is not fully vaccinated.
+- Face masks should be used in a gym by anyone who is not fully vaccinated.

 - If your local relevant public authority requires face masks make sure that you, your staff, and your customers are following those recommendations.

 - If customers are choosing to wear a face mask in an area where they are not recommended do not require them to remove their mask.

-- If you feel that masks should be a requirement in your gym make sure that your request is compliant with any local laws.
+- If you feel that masks should not be a requirement in your gym make sure that your request is compliant with any local laws.

 - Provide all required PPE to your staff.
 Your local occupational safety and health organization should have guidelines on the required PPE for staff in your area.
 This is often divided by staff activity or risk exposure (13).